2013–14 Sporting de Gijón season: August

 Sporting started the league on 18 August playing at El Molinón against Real Madrid Castilla.
 The team of Sandoval won by 1–0 thanks to a beautiful goal of Stefan Šćepović.
 It was the first time since 2008 Sporting started the league with a win.

 The team continued unbeaten in league with a draw at Recreativo de Huelva.
 Three days later, another Serbian striker was signed on loan: Dejan Lekić from Gençlerbirliği.

 September

-After a win by 2–0 against Deportivo de La Coruña, which was its fifth game unbeaten in the league, Sporting achivied the direct promotion positions.
+After a win by 2–0 against Deportivo de La Coruña, which was its fifth game unbeaten in the league, Sporting achieved the direct promotion positions.
 Stefan Šćepović became the first newcomer in the history of the club which scored in his first five league games.

 Previously to this match, Sporting was eliminated of the Copa del Rey after an overtime against Recreativo de Huelva.

 The first loss in league arrived in the sixth week at Mendizorroza, where Deportivo Alavés swept Sporting by a devastating 3–0 in the worst game at the moment of the team of Gijón.
 It was the first game of Šćepović without scoring.

-In the next week, Sporting maintained unbeaten at El Molinón after beating Eibar by 3–2 thanks to a hat-trick of Šćepović, who celebrated his call-up with the Serbian national team.
+In the next week, Sporting maintained unbeaten at El Molinón after beating Eibar by 3–2 thanks to a hat-trick of Šćepović, who celebrated his call-up with the Serbia national team.